earsdown/puppet-certmonger/README.md

                                      e.g. `ssl.example.com webserver01.example.com`
                                      e.g. `ssl.example.com, webserver01.example.com`
                                      e.g. `["ssl.example.com","webserver01.example.com"]`
+* `eku`         (optional; String or Array) - Extended Key Usage attributes to be present in the certificate request.
+                                     Can be a string (use commas or spaces to separate values) or an array. e.g. `id-kp-clientAuth id-kp-serverAuth`
+                                     e.g. `id-kp-clientAuth, id-kp-serverAuth`
+                                     e.g. `["id-kp-clientAuth","id-kp-serverAuth"]`
+* `usage`       (optional; String or Array) - Key Usage attributes to be present in the certificate request.
+                                     Can be a string (use commas or spaces to separate values) or an array. e.g. `digitalSignature nonRepudiation keyEncipherment`
+                                     e.g. `digitalSignature, nonRepudiation, keyEncipherment`
+                                     e.g. `["digitalSignature", "nonRepudiation", "keyEncipherment"]`
 * `presavecmd`  (optional; String) - Command certmonger should run before saving the certificate
 * `postsavecmd` (optional; String) - Command certmonger should run after saving the certificate
 * `profile`     (optional; String) - Ask the CA to process request using the named profile. e.g. `caIPAserviceCert`